Metal Cladding for Self-Builders

 New build self-build projects require full planning permission, and the choice of external materials will be assessed as part of the application.
 See our full guide to planning permission for metal cladding.

-In sensitive locations — National Parks, AONBs, conservation areas, or areas with strong local character — the planning authority may have a firm view on what materials are appropriate.
+In sensitive locations — National Parks, National Landscapes, conservation areas, or areas with strong local character — the planning authority may have a firm view on what materials are appropriate.
 This is not a reason to rule out metal cladding.
 It is approved in applications across the UK, including in sensitive landscapes, when it is well-presented and supported by clear design reasoning.
 For examples of how that plays out regionally, see our pages on metal roofing in Kent and metal roofing in Sussex, where self-build and planning-sensitive sites are common.

 Good design drawings that show how the material will look and age, paired with a well-written design and access statement, make a real difference to how an application lands.
 If you’re project-managing the build yourself, seek pre-application advice from your local planning authority before finalising material choices.